aws-samples/shopfloor-connectivity/docs/adapters/sql.md

 [SFC Configuration](../core/sfc-configuration.md) > [Sources](../core/sfc-configuration.md#sources) > [Source](../core/source-configuration.md)  > [Channels](../core/source-configuration.md#channels) > [Channel](../core/channel-configuration.md)

+SqlChannelConfiguration extends ChannelConfiguration to provide SQL-specific channel mapping functionality, inheriting base channel properties like data type handling, validation, and transformation settings.
+This class adds SQL-specific configurations to define how values should be extracted from database query results  and how to process these values.

 The SqlChannelConfiguration type extends the [ChannelConfiguration](../core/channel-configuration.md) class with channel properties for the SQL protocol adapter.